urbit/shrub/pkg/arvo/neo/cod/std/src/fil/counter.md

 |%
 ::
 ::  the state of counter is a number
-::  %pro is part of the curb:neo, which defines types ++  state
+++  state
   ^-  curb:neo
   [%pro %number]
 ::
 ::  the set of pokes counter takes only contains %counter-diff
-::  a stud:neo is like a mark in Gall
+::  a stud:neo is like a mark
 ++  poke
   ^-  (set stud:neo)
   (sy %counter-diff ~)